Challenge your body – Inspire your soul – are you ready to fall in love with running?

 2019 marks the 11th year of our series of running and conditioning camps created specifically for adult women.
 These camps are an incredible opportunity to train and run in one of the best training locations at altitude in the United States, Estes Park, Colorado.
 Not only do you get to benefit from training and staying at the perfect ‘sweetspot’ that research suggests is the best for maximizing the physiological altitude, you also learn from inspiring and experienced women athletes and expert coaches.

 Our camps are perfect for you whether you are an experienced runner and need to rekindle your enthusiasm for running, want to take your running to the next level, or if you are looking to train for your first 10K, half marathon or marathon – we give you the tools and inspiration you are looking for, and more!
 Our camps foster long-lasting, healthy lifestyles out of positive thinking, self-acceptance, and joy, inspiring you on every level, physically, mentally, and spiritually.
-These are extremely popular life changing opportunities, so we recommend booking early to avoid disappointment!
+These are extremely popular life changing opportunities, four out of seven camps in 2018 sold out, so we recommend booking early to avoid disappointment!

 How you benefit

 • learn about how to increase your running economy and efficiency from a video review of your running form

 • understand how posture impacts your running experience

 • learn about sustainable training and how to include this in your life

 • learn about the positive running movement® and mental training for performance, experience and life

 • learn what blocks you create to being the best version of you and how to unlock them

 • run against the backdrop of the majestic Rocky Mountains in clean clear air